Graphic & Interactive Design (GID)

 GID 202.
 Publication Design (InDesign) (Formerly CGD 102).
 3 Credits.

 This project-based course is a continuation of GID 101 Design Theory and GID 117 Typography in Visual Communication and focuses on an advanced understanding of graphic design principles, theory and practices, concept development and the production of portfolio-ready, multi-paged layouts.
 Emphasis is on understanding complex layout formats and composition while utilizing Adobe InDesign, Photoshop, Illustrator and Acrobat PDF.
-Through various exercises, students will explore grids, typography, and advanced layout techniques such as master pages and style sheets, as well as gain an introduction to e-publishing and app development for publications using the Adobe Digital Publishing suite.
+Through various exercises, students will explore grids, typography, and advanced layout techniques such as master pages and style sheets.
 Students will create two sophisticated, multi-paged publication design projects.
 Prerequisites: GID 101, GID 104, GID 115, GID 117 or permission of the Division Dean.
 Fall.

 GID 204.
 Advanced Digital Imaging (Advanced Photoshop) (Formerly CGD 204).
 3 Credits.

-This course covers extensive use of Adobe Bridge, Photoshop and Camera Raw.
+This course covers extensive and advanced use of Adobe Photoshop, with a supporting role for Adobe Bridge.
 Students will work with photographic images using tools from all of these Adobe packages for more advanced image creation and editing techniques.
 Bridge will be used to manage files and integrate all of the Adobe program files to place elements into their projects.
 Extensive work with compositing files and working with smart objects, Camera Raw, and smart filters to non-destructively edit images will required.
 Advanced operation of tools and palettes, file formats, optimizing images for the Web and other media, retouching files, masks, paths, channels, color adjustment for printing, animation and video for the Web will be covered as well.
 Students will be able to transform digital images into new pieces of art through the use of non-destructive editing techniques: masks, adjustment layers, selections and channels.
 In addition, students will employ creative and effective use of the elements and principles of design and typography in various projects.
-Students will research, plan, and design projects for both print and Web.
+Students will research, plan, and design creative projects for both print and Web.
 This project-based course will emphasize design theory and practices, concept development, and the production of portfolio-ready pieces.
 Prerequisites: GID 101, GID 104 or permission of the Division Dean.
+Fall.

 GID 209.
 Advanced Web Design (Formerly CGD 244).
 3 Credits.

 This is a culminating course in the three-part series teaching front-end web design and development.
-This course picks up where GID 113 ends and will require students to effectively employ the skills and techniques they’ve learned in all of their previous GID classes.
-In this class, students will concentrate on building advanced website wireframes and layouts, creating an HTML email campaign while learning to use popular online HTML email campaign solutions, creating a WordPress website, and exploring options for building mobile sites.
+This course picks up where GID 113 ends and will require students to effectively employ the skills and techniques they’ve learned in all of their previous GID web design classes.
+In this class, students will concentrate on building advanced website wireframes and layouts, creating an HTML email campaign while learning to use popular online HTML email campaign solutions, creating a WordPress website, and using HTML frameworks.
 We begin with examining a variety of advanced website layouts including online stores, magazine and news style layouts, and parallax style layouts.
 For the first Creative Project, students will explore digital marketing through the design, building, and sending of a multi-piece promotional HTML email campaign using one of the popular online email platform options.
 Creative Project One will be followed by an introduction to building WordPress sites for clients who wish to have a designer create the initial site and then want to maintain it on their own.
 Students will then build a WordPress website for their second Creative Project.
 Additional topics will include CSS3, HTML5 and building separate mobile websites.
-Prerequisites: GID 113.
+Prerequisite: GID 113.
 Fall.

 GID 216.
 Motion Graphics for Interactive Media.
 3 Credits.